 Christine’s blog, Notes from a Pianist, covers a wide range of piano-related topics.
-Recent series include Nocturnes – A Little Night Music, The French Connection – An A-Z of music by Debussy, and Death in Venice – with posts about Wagner, Stravinsky and Britten.
+Recent series include The Romantic Piano, Nocturnes – A Little Night Music, The French Connection – An A-Z of music by Debussy, and Death in Venice – with posts about Wagner, Stravinsky and Britten.
 Her recording of Liszt’s Années de Pèlerinage - II- Italie received excellent reviews and is available on CD and on iTunes.

 An inspiring communicator, Christine is on the staff of the Junior Department of the Royal College of Music in London, as well as having been invited to give masterclasses at Morley College, Jackdaws, Hindhead, the City Lit, for the Victorian Music Teachers’ Association and for the London Piano Circle.
 She studied with pupils of Cortot, of Nadia Boulanger and of Michelangeli, and with the celebrated English pianist, Ronald Smith, also participating in masterclasses given by Sergei Dorensky, Aldo Ciccolini and Vlado Perlemuter. www.christinestevenson.net

 Graham teaches privately in London, and counts among his long-term students Daniel Grimwood and James Baillieu, with many others active in the profession.
 In addition to teaching talented youngsters, tertiary level piano students and working with piano teachers, Graham is very interested in helping amateur pianists develop their playing.
-Graham is a principal tutor on The Piano Teachers’ Course (EPTA) UK, and is also a tutor at the Summer School for Pianists at Walsall, and gives weekend courses at Jackdaws.
-Graham also gives regular workshops and classes across the UK.
+Graham is a principal tutor on The Piano Teachers’ Course (UK), and is also a regular tutor at the Summer School for Pianists.
+He gives weekend courses at Finchcocks and Jackdaws, annual piano courses in France and Switzerland, and also gives regular workshops and classes across the UK.